Detailed specification continued:

 Hardware package and illustrated instruction manual included.

-Retracts: including wheels, oleo struts and generation 4 electric retract system.
+Selection can be made between the electric retract system from ESM, SLR and Electron.
+All including wheels, oleo struts and electric retract system.
 Incorporate all of the latest design improvements.
-Optional also the SLR or Electron retract system can be del

 Below pictures were taken by Daniel Petcu:

 It was a development from the Hawker Tempest, itself a development of the Hawker Typhoon.
 Originally, the Hawker Fury was designed by Sidney Camm in 1942 under F.2/43 specification, to provide the RAF with a lightweight replacement for the Tempest II.

 On 23 June, 1942, Luftwaffe Pilot Oberleutnant Arnim Faber erroneously landed his Focke-Wulf Fw 190A-3 fighter at RAF Pembrey, apparently having mistaken this airfield for a Luftwaffe channel coast airfield.
 The British were thereby presented with a working example of the Fw 190 fighter, which had been giving the RAF an extremely difficult time.
 The Hawker Fury design was a direct result of the examination of Faber's Fw 190A-3.
 Examination of Faber's aircraft was largely responsible for the preparation of Specification F.6/42, which called for a new, high-performance fighter.